 Math 160: Chapter 6/7 Study Guide

-- You are given a Venn diagram and asked to identify the number in an event.
+- You are given a joint frequency distribution and asked to identify the number in an event.

 - Define the terms given.
 Know the definitions of Mutually exclusive events, independent

 events, equally likely events, all inclusive events, and fair game.

 - Statistics problem.
 Given a set of data, find the mean, median, range, and sample standard

 - Binomial problem.
 Use the calculator program to find two binomial probabilities.
 Also find